Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Predicting and reducing irradiation-induced radioactivity

 \subsection{Discussion}

 The above activation analysis compares radioactivity \\across a representative set of materials and irradiation scenarios.
-From this analysis, we see that there is not an inherent advantage in reduced activity present from the use of intermediate-energy protons.
+There is not an inherent advantage in reduced activity present from the use of intermediate-energy protons.
 While there can be a distinct advantage in some materials (e.g. tungsten), there can also be a distinct disadvantage in others (e.g. stainless steel), when compared across equal volumes.
 However, this equal volume comparison presupposes a sample size that has been optimized for use in reactors, not in proton experiments.

-When activation is compared using a test geometry that has been customized for a set of proton experiments, we see a nearly universal decrease in activity across all materials.
+When activation is compared using a test geometry that has been customized for a set of proton experiments, there is a nearly universal decrease in activity across all materials.
 This contrast is especially stark when compared to high flux reactors, a prevalent tool for use in materials irradiation testing that can be accessed in North America~\cite{HFIR}, Europe~\cite{HFR,HFR2}, and Asia~\cite{HFANARO}.
 Fast reactors represent a best case-scenario for reactor irradiation and are a faster, lower-activation alternative to high flux reactors.
 However fast test reactors are much less common~\cite{Bor60,CEFR}, with none currently operating outside of Asia and Russia.
 Even compared to fast reactors, protons offer a considerable acceleration in radiation damage and - with custom test geometries - a further reduction in activity and required cool-down times.
 Therefore, proton irradiation with custom test geometries has advantages in reducing the cost, time, and risk associated with radioactivity generated from materials irradiation.